Onset of universality in the dynamical mixing of a pure state: Spectral statistics

+which is a characteristic feature of structureless ensembles~\cite{Zyczkowski2011}.
+For small times this distribution is only reached by all but one of the eigenvalues, the largest one separated from the bulk.

+A systematic form of sampling random density matrices is given by taking partial trace of random pure states in a Hilbert space of dimension $N\times N_{\rm A}$, where $N_{\rm A}$ is the dimensionality of the degrees of freedom being traced out~\cite{Zyczkowski2011}.
+In this case, it has been shown that the eigenvalues of the reduced density matrix follows a Marchenko-Pastur distribution that for $N=N_{\rm A}$ has the form in equation~(\ref{eq:MP}).
+In our case, we use an ensemble of randomly evolved pure states to generate the mixed state in equation~(\ref{eq:RT}).
+However, any mixed state can be regarded as the reduced density matrix of a pure state of a larger composite system.
+Therefore, the eigenvalues of any mixed state can be understood as the Schmidt coefficients squared in the Schmidt decomposition of a particular purification of the density matrix~\cite{Nielsen00}.

-for small (red-squares), intermediate (green-circles), and large times (blue-triangles), rescaled to the system size $N=2^{10}$.
+In figure~\ref{fig:RMTfig} (a) we display the spectral level density distribution of the mixed state compared to the Marchenko-Pastur law (continuous line) for small (red-squares), intermediate (green-circles), and large times (blue-triangles), rescaled to the system size $N=2^{10}$.
 As it can be observed, the same behavior is preserved in time.
 In the inset of the same panel, we show that the level density follows the quarter-circle law, $P(y) =\frac{1}{\pi} \sqrt{4 - y^{2}}$, in the rescaled variable $y = \sqrt{\lambda}$, characteristic of the so-called Hilbert-Schmidt ensemble of random quantum states~\cite{Sommers2004}.

 A further insight about the complexity in the time evolution of the mixed state can be obtained from the average ratio of consecutive eigenvalues spacings, $\langle r \rangle$ or $\langle \tilde{r} \rangle$.
-These quantities are often used as a measure of the degree of chaoticity of a physical system ~\cite{Oganesyan2007,Atas2013a}.
+These quantities are often used as a measure of the degree of chaoticity of a physical system~\cite{Oganesyan2007,Atas2013a}.
 We will employ analogue quantities for the eigenvalues of our density matrix.
 That is, given an ordered set of eigenvalues, $\{ \lambda_{i} \}$, the nearest neighbor spacings are $\Delta_{i} = \lambda_{i+1} - \lambda_{i}$ and the ratio of consecutive eigenvalues spacings, $r_{i}$, and $\tilde{r}_{i}$ are defined as